jaronoff97/blog/_posts/2018-01-02-Marvel-Milestones.md

 2) Captain America: The Winter Soldier

+3) Guardians of the Galaxy

+4) Daredevil Season 1

-3) Iron Man 3
+5) Iron Man 3

+6) Guardians of the Galaxy Vol 2

+7) Jessica Jones Season 1

+8) Avengers: Age of Ultron

-4) Agents of S.H.I.E.L.D.
+9) Agents of S.H.I.E.L.D.
 Season 1

-5) Captain America
+10) Captain America

-6) Avengers
+11) Avengers

-7) All Hail the King
+12) All Hail the King

-8) Thor: The Dark World

-9) Thor

-10) Item 47

-11) A Funny Thing Happened on the way to Thor's Hammer

-12) The Incredible Hulk

 13) Agent Carter Season 1

+14) Agents of S.H.I.E.L.D.
+Season 2

+15) Thor: The Dark World

+16) Thor

+17) Item 47

+18) A Funny Thing Happened on the way to Thor's Hammer

+19) The Incredible Hulk

-14) Iron Man 2
+20) Iron Man 2

-15) Agent Carter Season 2
+21) Agent Carter Season 2

-16) The Consultant
+22) The Consultant

-17) Agent Carter One Shot
+23) Agent Carter One Shot

 ## Short Short Reviews